-The WELCOME Program is an educational outreach program for urban middle and high school students that highlights opportunities in STEM and healthcare careers.
+WELCOME stands for WEllness, Learning, and Career Orientation Mentorship.
+It is an educational outreach program for urban middle and high school students that highlights opportunities in STEM and healthcare careers.

 Who: We collaborate with Colorado UpLift to reach middle and high school students from Aurora and Denver Public Schools.
 Many come from disadvantaged or underrepresented backgrounds with limited access to STEM activities, resources, and opportunities.

-What: The WELCOME Program stands for WELCOME = WEllness, Learning, and Career Orientation MEntorship.
-The goal of the program is to teach students about the brain and expose them to opportunities in STEM and healthcare careers.
-Participants engage in:
+Goal: To teach students about the brain and expose them to opportunities in STEM and healthcare careers.

-How to get involved: If you are interested in volunteering, please contact Lindsey Milgrom (lindsey.milgrom@cuanschutz.edu), Project Manager or Dr. Maureen Stabio (maureen.stabio@cuanschutz.edu), Program Director
+How to get involved: If you are interested in volunteering, please contact Erika Alor (erika.alor@cuanschutz.edu), Program Manager or Dr. Maureen Stabio (maureen.stabio@cuanschutz.edu), Program Director.

 For more information, check out these two articles from CUAnchutz Today featuring our middle school field trips and high school mental health workshops.